darrenburgess/Accounts-Modular-User-Accounts-Management-for-FileMaker/README.md

 	* Each public script will have instructions inside the script.
 	* Instructions will involve copying a block of script steps for each privilege set in the solution.
 	* Follow the instructions in each public script carefully, make sure to modify each line where called to do so.
+	* Don't edit the Accounts: ErrorText or Accounts: AllowAbort scripts.
+They are in public, but do not need to be edited.
 	* Create a Modules script folder in each managed file.
 	* Creates an Accounts script subfolder in Modules script folder in each managed file.
 	* Copy the 'Accounts: Public - All Files' folder to the Modules/Accounts script folder in each managed file.